 The evolution of many of these works can be traced from photograph and drawing to the finished painting, revealing Crawford’s decisions about form and space, which were informed by his experiences with airplanes and flight.
 For Crawford, the War “developed rather than changed” his style, allowing him the means to express “highly abstract concepts” pictorially.
 He felt his work was “a fuller thing,” due in part to the sensory reactions he experienced in flight, “the practically complete destruction of space and time became more than an idea to me.
 I perceived it through my own sense from the nose of a B-25 (non-combat).”
 This novel perception gave Crawford a freedom of expression that would inform his work for the next three decades.

-This exhibition is organized by the Vilcek Foundation and curated by Emily Schuhardt Navratil.
+This exhibition was organized by the Vilcek Foundation and Brandywine River Museum of Art.
 A scholarly catalogue published by Merrell will accompany the exhibition and feature guest authors Amanda Burdan (Brandywine curator), Emily Schuchardt Navratil (Vilcek curator), Jerry Smith (Dayton Art Institute chief curator), and John Crawford.
 The exhibition travels to four venues across the country in 2021.